iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Global Lipschitz Gradient, Strong Smoothness, Equivalence and Implications.md

 \end{aligned}
 $$

 Which means that the Hessian has bounded variation.
-Sorry for the digression.

 #### **Showing \[0\] => \[1\]**